fangli80/doc-PPARgene/README.md

-# doc-PPARgene
-Documentation for the PPARgene database
+# Documentation for the PPARgene database

 Peroxisome proliferator-activated receptors (PPARs) are members of nuclear receptor / ligand-activated transcription factors superfamily.
 PPAR subfamily consists of 3 subtypes: PPAR-α, -β/δ, and -γ.
 PPARs form heterodimers with a retinoid X receptor (RXR) and bind to specific PPAR-responsive elements (PPREs) to regulate target gene expression.
 In the absence of specific ligands, the PPAR-RXR heterodimer forms repressive complex with co-repressors and histone deacetylases.
 Upon ligand binding, the receptors undergo conformational changes that cause the dissociation of repressors, the recruitment of coactivators, and the activation of gene transcription.